If your case is filed at either of the courts below please go to the e-filing small claims page here:

 For further information, please refer to RSA 503:11

-- In addition to the documentation listed above, the court will also require an affidavit pursuant to District Court Rule 1.3.
+- In addition to the documentation listed above, the court will also require an affidavit pursuant to Circuit Court District Division Rule 1.3.
 Court staff may have a form to use.

 - The Court may deny representation by any individual it deems to be improper, inappropriate or unable to adequately represent the interests of the organization.